Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 ## Tests

 On PHP we use PHPUnit and Symfony web testcase.
-For Javascript, we decided to work with testcafé.
 We have basic tests on PHP that will try to test that we have HTTP 200 OK on each routes.
 We should also tests Commands and other classes, but we should also test more finely the API content.
 Take care with Symfony4 to configure the config/packages/test/framework.yaml file to overload the session.storage_id with